 - Student Development can help set this up prior to a meeting.
 Please talk to your Student Development Advisor for more information.

-- Most offices used by clubs will have a posted occupancy of 1 person.
+- Most offices used by clubs will have a posted maximum occupancy.
 Groups found to be using office space above their rated occupancy may lose officer privileges either temporarily or permanently.

 - Meetings, activities and group projects should not be done in the office to ensure capacity numbers are not exceeded.

 - When students hold events with face-to-face components, we will rely on and empower the leaders of the organization to craft and monitor physical distancing protocols specific to the event and use good judgment if plans need to be adjusted.

 - Student Development staff will assist in the planning and marketing of specific event protocols but will not be able to cover every event in person.

 - Clear signage should communicate all event-related protocols and be consistent with University protocols.
 For example, RSOs may use “Face Covering required for entry” or “please sit only in seats marked as available” signs and traffic pattern arrows etc. Groups may use University signage or customize their own if it is consistent with University signage.

 - External Visitors must complete the guest registration/health pledge prior to attending the event.
 Event marketing should include this if organizers are expecting/inviting external visitors.

 - If a student or guest is non-compliant with event or campus protocols, we expect and empower the leadership of the organization and/or event managers to confront the non-compliant person in a positive and respectful manner.